Doctor of Musical Arts Program Information

 After passing the doctoral comprehensive exam and achieving candidacy for the degree, students must submit a doctoral essay topic proposal to their doctoral committee for approval.
 The proposal should include: the proposed title; a minimum three-page description of the essay's proposed aims; a working outline; a working bibliography; and a signature page with spaces for the signature of each committee member.
 The student's entire doctoral committee must approve the topic proposal.

 Essays should use footnotes, not endnotes, and the notes should be included at the bottom of the page on which the reference appears.
-The physical appearance of the essays will be exactly the same as doctoral documents, including all front matter pages (except the table of contents, which is not necessary), signature pages, abstract, etc. For all questions on these and related matters, students should see the College of Liberal Arts and Social Sciences Thesis and Dissertation Information page.
+The physical appearance of the essays will be exactly the same as doctoral documents, including all front matter pages, signature pages, abstract, etc. For all questions on these and related matters, students should see the College of Liberal Arts and Social Sciences Thesis and Dissertation Information page.
 The only difference between doctoral essays and doctoral documents in this regard will be that where the college's Thesis and Dissertation Information page refers to three copies of the document, doctoral essays will only require one copy (thus one copy of the signature page, one copy of the bound document, etc.).
 All other doctoral document provisions will apply to doctoral essays: students completing doctoral essays are required to submit a review copy of the approved essay, with all committee signatures (and with the signature page printed on the correct paper), by the published dissertation submission deadline in the semester in which graduation will occur (usually this is the last day of classes in the semester); and essay submissions require an appointment with the college's dissertation secretary, as with doctoral documents.

 Students must submit to their entire committee a final copy of their doctoral essay at least four weeks prior to the published submission deadline.
 Students must allow the entire committee three weeks to review the final copy, after which students will have one week to make the any remaining changes requested by the committee.
 Upon reading the essay, the committee has the option of not approving the essay in its present form; disapproval will require that the student resubmit the essay according to the procedure outlined above.
 This may also require that the student enroll for additional semesters of study; consult the Graduate Office for more information.